This documentation covers Vitest v1 (old version). For the latest version, see https://vitest.dev.

 TIP

-with this matcher to negate the expected value.
+You can use expect.not with this matcher to negate the expected value.

 expect.addSnapshotSerializer

-(plugin: PrettyFormatPlugin) => void
+• Type: (plugin: PrettyFormatPlugin) => void

 This method adds custom serializers that are called when creating a snapshot.
 This is an advanced feature - if you want to know more, please read a guide on custom serializers.

-If you are adding custom serializers, you should call this method inside setupFiles
+If you are adding custom serializers, you should call this method inside setupFiles.
+This will affect every snapshot.

 TIP

 If you previously used Vue CLI with Jest, you might want to install jest-serializer-vue.
-Otherwise, your snapshots will be wrapped in a string, which cases "
+Otherwise, your snapshots will be wrapped in a string, which cases " to be escaped.

 expect.extend

-(matchers: MatchersObject) => void
+• Type: (matchers: MatchersObject) => void

 You can extend default matchers with your own.
 This function is used to extend the matchers object with custom matchers.

-When you define matchers that way, you also create asymmetric matchers that can be used like expect.stringContaining
+When you define matchers that way, you also create asymmetric matchers that can be used like expect.stringContaining.

 import { expect, test } from 'vitest'